morgan-at-MSU/CSE-6214-grp8/README.md

 2. Morgan Reece (morgan-at-MSU)

 ## Project Description
-The dogPile Email Client is a web based application.
+The dogPile Email Client is a web based application for allowing various email functions in one easy to use location.

 ## Objective
 The objective is to design a web based email client that will have a number of different functionalities: